Case Study: Implementing a Microsoft 365 Cloud Office Environment / Chuou-Densetsu Inc.

 Chuou-Densetsu Inc.

-Established in 1956, Chuo-Densetsu has over 65 years of experience in the design, construction, maintenance, inspection and investigation of electrical and telecommunications facilities.
-Their primary focus is on public infrastructure such as railroads (mainly Tokyo Metro), schools, and buildings.
+Established in 1956, Chuo-Densetsu has more than 65 years of experience in the design, construction, maintenance, inspection and assessment of electrical and telecommunications systems.
+The company primarily works on public infrastructure projects, including railway systems (mainly Tokyo Metro), schools, and commercial buildings.

 Construction Division, Deputy Director: Mr. Nakae